 - 5G rollout would see a larger number of users attempting to access the network (vendors, subcontractors, etc.); Cisco Meraki Solutions suggests Zero trust-based access protection to better monitor user access to deter any malicious attacks.

-- In IoT network modules, low built-in protection includes security layers included in the choke points, such as IoT Slice Segmentation, IoT Application Security, and IoT system controller security.
+- Low built-in protection in IoT network modules includes security layers in the choke points, such as IoT Slice Segmentation, IoT Application Security, and IoT system controller security.

 - MEC & CUPS exposes the Packet Core to multi-vector threat surfaces, and multiple layers of protection are included in the mitigation through Meraki cloud management.

 - The emerging 5G architectures are bound to incorporate best practices for the time to come.